Darkade/Darkade.github.io/EN/_posts/2022-09-01-machine-frequency.md

 Lewiston.
 If the characters disabled and let the protectrons walk, they pass the robots just as they enter the base, they could serve as reinforcements for either side!
 Instead of the Knights being at the gates of the base I think they should be inside with some of them dead and many destroyed protectrons, maybe even a destroyed sentry bot.
 The characters arrive to see Dr. Testridge plugging into the machine and the Knights still engaged in combat.
 So there's a decision: either help the Knights and risk whatever Testridge is doing go on, or stop Testridge and run into the crossfire, which should be crossfire and thus risky IMO, let it play out.

+---

-At this point you have skipped either Kullen Bridge or Bleakford, and the very dry introduction and ran:
+At this point you have skipped either Kullen Bridge or Bleakford, and the very dry introduction, and ran:
 - Combat or a creative solution to get rid of the protectrons
-- Either exploration or travel, depending on what you skipped
+- Either exploration (Bleakford) or travel (Kullen), depending on what you skipped
 - A high stakes encounter

 I think this is a good sampler of what the game has to offer that puts the characters in the center instead of The Brotherhood of Steel.
 It's not too many changes but more of a rearrangement of the adventure that cuts the dull parts.
 You also have a major location with Lewiston, have a reason to go check on the settlements that went offline, you have presented two of the major factions of the game and now have "a voice" on Scripe Portano, who can be reached at Listen Point Echo.

 ---